 A family needed to be rescued in Colorado's snowy mountains.
-Officials says it's a reminder to be prepared for anything
+Officials say it's a reminder to be prepared for anything

 Their GPS failed them

-As the family was taking its chances on foot, authorities were mounting a multi-agency rescue operation across three counties.
+As the family was taking its chances on foot, authorities were mounting a multiagency rescue operation across three counties.

 The three family members were reported missing Monday evening after they failed to show up for the furniture delivery that had been set for earlier in the day.